 Measure the inside of the drawers before you shop online or in the store.

 Nothing is more annoying than buying a kitchen drawer organizer (Affiliate Link) that doesn't fit your drawer.
 Trust me, I know. =/ Here are some examples to help your drawer get more organized.
 (Full disclosure: These links are from Amazon; feel free to click through and buy these items from them.
-I will receive a small referral fee at no cost to you. ) On Amazon, they have a filter you can sort the junk drawer organizers (Affiliate Link) by width, height, and depth.
+I will receive a small referral fee at no cost to you. ) On Amazon, they have a filter where you can sort the junk drawer organizers (Affiliate Link) by width, height, and depth.

 Are you looking for a junk drawer organizer (Affiliate Link) that is one unit?
 Is expandable?
 Do you want one that is a particular color?
 Deciding this beforehand will help when you are looking for them.